Given pairs of coordinates, generates their INSPIRE grid representation. Given INSPIRE identifiers, can also extract the X and Y coordinates.

 If

 A vector of INSPIRE IDs.
-Can be either legacy or non-legacy.
+Can be either short or long format.

 Value